 Table 3: Ukrainian intermediate goods inputs as a share of total inputs

 While these pressures are not yet quantifiable, further disruptions brought about by firms’ inabilities to procure a specific part are likely to emerge over the coming months.
 The prospect of further sanctions and turmoil in commodity markets means that risks are heavily skewed to the downside.

 +44 (0) 203 910 8042

 London, United Kingdom

-Alexandra is a Senior Economist on the Industry team where she is responsible for sectoral forecasts for the chemicals and pharmaceuticals industry and helps develop the team’s view on the global industrial outlook.
+Alexandra is a Lead Economist on the Industry team where she is responsible for sectoral forecasts for the chemicals and pharmaceuticals industry and helps develop the team’s view on the global industrial outlook.
 She has also supported macroeconomic consulting projects such as developing scenario analyses for Accenture.
 Her role also involves contributing to bespoke industry consulting projects across a range of sectors such as chemicals, machinery, and energy.